-No information is available on the clinical use of secukinumab during breastfeeding.
-Because secukinumab is a large protein molecule with a molecular weight of 151,000 Da, the amount in milk is likely to be very low.
-It is also likely to be partially destroyed in the infant's gastrointestinal tract and absorption by the infant is probably minimal.[1-3] Some professional guidelines consider secukinumab to be acceptable during breastfeeding.[4]
-Until more data become available, secukinumab should be used with caution during breastfeeding, especially while nursing a newborn or preterm infant.
+Little information is available on the clinical use of ixekizumab during breastfeeding.
+Because ixekizumab is a large protein molecule with a molecular weight of 146,000 Da, the amount in milk is likely to be very low.[1]
+It is also likely to be partially destroyed in the infant's gastrointestinal tract and absorption by the infant is probably minimal.[2]
+Some professional guidelines state that the drug is acceptable to use during breastfeeding.[3,4] Until more data become available, ixekizumab should be used with caution during breastfeeding, especially while nursing a newborn or preterm infant.
 Waiting for at least 2 weeks postpartum to resume therapy may minimize transfer to the infant.[5]